Defending vs BB Check-Raise on Paired Flops

 Denying the BB profitable bluffs will sometimes require continuing when you have neither a pair nor a draw.
 The times to do this may not be immediately intuitive, but as we will see, they are not arbitrary.
 By studying and better understanding paired boards, you can build this intuition and make better decisions over the felt.

-Second, notice that the bettor calls far more often than they 3bet.
+Second, notice that the bettor calls far more often than they 3-bet.
 This is generally true when facing check-raises, and it is especially true on paired boards.
 Trips will be a big part of most check-raising ranges on these boards, and those hands will not face tough decisions when raised.

 Even when you yourself have trips, there is little need to raise: the pot is already getting large, you have position, and your hand is extremely difficult to draw out on.
 If your opponent is bluffing, there is little risk in giving them rope to keep bluffing.
 If they subsequently check the turn, you will still have the option to keep growing the pot then.

-It may look like raising (three-betting) is just a small part of the bettor’s response to check-raises in general, but what’s really happening is that they have a relatively wide raising range on some boards and a tiny or non-existent one or others.
+It may look like raising (3-betting) is just a small part of the bettor’s response to check-raises in general, but what’s really happening is that they have a relatively wide raising range on some boards and a tiny or non-existent one or others.
 Here is UTG’s response to a 55% pot check-raise on all X22 flops:

 BTN’s response looks similar, but with less raising on the higher cards: